Ensuring no clean energy goes to waste

 Energy storage facilities store surplus power in periods of low demand during the evening.
 It can then be released back into the system when power demands increase during the day.
 This improves electricity system efficiency by shifting overnight renewable electricity production to daytime periods when it is needed most.

-Atura Power is advancing battery storage systems in Nanticoke, Napanee, and Peterborough.
-These facilities - when constructed - will be capable of storing clean electricity and providing peak power back to the grid for up to four hours at a time.
-This will help build a more reliable grid with agility to respond using clean power during times of high demand.
+Atura Power developed an energy storage system in Napanee that stores clean electricity and provides peak power back to the system for up to four hours at a time.
+This helps build a more reliable system with agility to respond using clean power during times of high demand.